-How’s that for critique?
-Those are just some of the things that family, friends, coworkers, organizational volunteers, and bosses have told me over the years.
-Some of it was constructive, some not so much.
-When I was younger, I ran from feedback.
-Well, that’s only partially true.
-I didn’t run from positive feedback, just the “opportunities for growth” feedback.
-There were times when I received comments that felt like I was getting hit in the stomach with a manhole cover.
-Sometimes I still do.
-Today, however, I am grateful and actively seek feedback.
-The better I have become at receiving feedback, the more I have grown and improved.
-If you are looking to take major steps in your relationships and career, improving how you respond when receiving feedback is a key component.
-Here are 5 tips on how to do it.
+How’s that for feedback?
+Those are just some of the criticisms I’ve received from family, friends, coworkers, volunteers, and bosses over the years.
+Some of it was constructive and some, not so much.
+When I was younger, I ran from any feedback other than positive.
+It felt like getting hit in the stomach with a manhole cover.
+Sometimes it still does.
+But today, I actively seek it.
+The better we are at receiving feedback, the more we can grow and improve.
+If you are looking to take major steps in your relationships or career, improving your response to receiving feedback is a key component.
+Here are 5 ways to do it.

 Other people offer a view of ourselves that we can’t see.
 We all have blind spots and we’ll never know what they are until someone tells us.
-We will continue to rub people the wrong way, step on toes, and not advance if we don’t know or choose to ignore them.
-Once I realized that, taking feedback became a lot more exhilarating.
+We will continue to rub people the wrong way, step on toes, and not advance if we choose to ignore them.
+Once I realized that, getting feedback became a lot more exhilarating.

 Life should be a pursuit of learning, particularly about ourselves.
-[Tweet This] I guarantee that the people around you know the things you need to work on.
+I guarantee that the people around you know the things you need to work on.
 They are just keeping it to themselves.
 Ask people around you to be specific.
-Sheila Heen coauthor with Douglas Stone of the book Thanks for the Feedback suggests asking, “What is one thing that I could do better?”
+Sheila Heen, who coauthored the book Thanks for the Feedback with Douglas Stone, suggests asking, “What is one thing I could do better?”
 Keeping it to one thing makes it more manageable and controls the feedback you get.
-Be ready though because when you ask for one thing, you’ll still probably get two to three.
+Be ready, though because when you ask for one thing, you’ll still probably get two to three.

 Too many people dismiss true information about themselves because of the source or the timing.
 Anytime you receive feedback, it’s important to analyze honestly what is true and what is not.
 If you are like me, you can take tough feedback personally and feel knocked down.
 In response, I go to a friend who I know will tell me how awesome I am and not to listen to it.
-Heen says that, while that’s okay for helping the recovery process, I should also be asking that friend what parts are true.
-Now there are people in our lives who are toxic or ill-willed, who give criticism that will just bring us down.
-It’s appropriate and healthy to have boundaries on that feedback.
+Heen says that while that’s OK for helping the recovery process, I also should be asking that friend what parts of the feedback I got are true.
+Now there are people in our lives who are toxic or ill-willed, who give “criticism” in order to bring us down.
+It’s appropriate and healthy to have boundaries on receiving feedback.

 It can be easy to focus on the negative and have only that replaying in our minds.
 Although it feels good to receive positive feedback, for some reason, I tend to dismiss it easily.
 It’s important when someone gives you positive feedback to measure it and let it sink in.

 Listening, being open-minded and objective, and analyzing it doesn’t mean you have to take the feedback.
 You may decide that there isn’t enough truth to it.
 Ultimately, it is your decision whether or not you think it is valid.
-Just make sure that you go through the process and enlist the help of others in discerning the clear picture.
-The only difference between you and the person who has the relationships and the career they want could be that they have worked on taking feedback and growing from it.
+Just make sure you go through the process and enlist the help of others in discerning the truth.
+The only difference between you and people who have the relationships and careers they want might be that they’ve accepted some solid feedback and have grown from it.